 - These instructions are intended for installing TightVNC VNC Server on a single Ubuntu 14.04 LTS node.

 - I’ll be working from a Liquid Web Core Managed Ubuntu 14.04 LTS server, and I’ll be logged in as a non-root user, but with sudo access.
 For information on giving a user sudo access visit our page on How to Add a User and Grant Root Privileges on Ubuntu 14.04.

-- If you don’t already have a desktop environment installed on your server, than you can follow our tutorial on: How to Install the Xfce Desktop Environment on Ubuntu 14.04 LTS.
+- If you don’t already have a desktop environment installed on your server then you can follow our tutorial on How to Install the Xfce Desktop Environment on Ubuntu 14.04 LTS.

 As a matter of best practices, let’s reload the package database:

 At this point, installing the TightVNC VNC Server is as simple as running just one command:

 sudo apt-get install -y tightvncserver

 Use the following command to set a secure password: